ZOE-CA/DeepGD/README.md

 Notes
 -----

-1- For speed-up, you can use GPU-based TensorFlow by changing the Colab Runtime.
+1- To speed-up the execution, you can use GPU-based TensorFlow by changing the Colab Runtime.

 References
 -----